South Dakota Landlord Tenant Laws

 Required Notices Before Entry

 Landlords can enter the property to carry out maintenance or to show the property.
 However, they must give tenants reasonable notice—no less than 24 hours—before entering the rental property.
-Notice requirements are waived in teh case of an emergency unless there is an emergency situation.
+Notice requirements are waived in the case of an emergency unless there is an emergency situation.
 (S.D.
 Codified Laws Ann. § 43-32-32).

 Late Fee for Rent And Grace Periods in South Dakota